AI creates tsunami early warning system

-Newswise — An early warning system that quickly classifies submarine earthquakes and determines the risk of tsunami events has been developed by scientists at Cardiff University.
+Scientists at Cardiff University have developed a fast-classifying system for submarine earthquakes that can promptly assess the risk of tsunami occurrences.

-The team, from the University’s School of Mathematics, combined state-of-the-art acoustic technology with artificial intelligence (AI) to monitor tectonic activity in real-time.
+Using cutting-edge acoustic technology and artificial intelligence (AI), the team from Cardiff University's School of Mathematics was able to monitor tectonic activity in real-time.

-Their work, published today in Physics of Fluids, used sound recordings captured by underwater microphones, called hydrophones, to measure the acoustic radiation produced by 200 earthquakes that happened in the Pacific and Indian Ocean.
+The findings of their research, which were published today in Physics of Fluids, involved analyzing sound recordings obtained by hydrophones, or underwater microphones, to measure the acoustic radiation generated by 200 earthquakes that occurred in the Pacific and Indian Oceans.

-Dr Usama Kadri, a Senior Lecturer in Applied Mathematics at Cardiff University and the study’s co-author, said: "Tsunamis can be highly destructive events causing huge loss of life and devastating coastal areas, resulting in significant social and economic impacts as whole infrastructures are wiped out.
+Dr. Usama Kadri, a co-author of the study and Senior Lecturer in Applied Mathematics at Cardiff University, emphasized the destructive nature of tsunamis and their potential to cause significant loss of life, as well as damage to coastal regions and infrastructure.

-"Our study demonstrates how to obtain fast and reliable information about the size and scale of tsunamis by monitoring acoustic-gravity waves, which travel through the water much faster than tsunami waves enabling more time for evacuation of locations before landfall."
+Dr. Kadri also highlighted the significance of their study's findings, explaining that it showcases a method for quickly and accurately obtaining information about the size and scale of tsunamis by tracking acoustic-gravity waves.
+These waves travel more rapidly through water than tsunami waves, allowing for more time to evacuate coastal areas before a tsunami makes landfall.

-Acoustic-gravity waves are naturally occurring sound waves that move through the deep ocean at the speed of sound and can travel thousands of kilometres in the water.
+Acoustic-gravity waves are a type of sound wave that occur naturally and propagate through the deep ocean at the speed of sound.
+These waves are capable of traveling thousands of kilometers through water.

 "This is important because not all underwater earthquakes cause tsunamis."

-Current warning systems rely on waves reaching sea buoys before tsunami warnings are triggered, leaving little time for evacuation.
+Most current tsunami warning systems depend on the arrival of waves at sea buoys before triggering alerts, which leaves very little time for people in vulnerable areas to evacuate.

-Sea buoys are used together with seismic sensors to measure the underwater earthquake, but the technology is not always accurate in predicting the danger posed by resulting tsunamis.
+While sea buoys and seismic sensors are used in conjunction to measure underwater earthquakes, the technology is not always reliable in accurately predicting the threat posed by resulting tsunamis.

-Designed to be used alongside existing warning systems, the team use a computational model to triangulate the source of the tectonic event using hydrophone recordings.
+The team's system is intended to complement existing warning systems, and it involves using a computational model to triangulate the source of the tectonic event based on hydrophone recordings.

-Algorithms then classify the earthquake’s slip type and magnitude before earthquake properties like length and width, uplift speed, and duration are calculated to reveal the size of the tsunami.
+Following the triangulation of the tectonic event's source, the team employs algorithms to classify the earthquake's slip type and magnitude.
+They then calculate earthquake properties such as length, width, uplift speed, and duration, which help determine the size of the resulting tsunami.

-Co-author Dr Bernabe Gomez Perez, who undertook the research while at Cardiff and is now at the University of California in Los Angeles, said: "Tectonic events with a strong vertical slip element are more likely to raise or lower the water column compared to horizontal slip elements.
+Dr. Bernabe Gomez Perez, another co-author of the study who conducted the research while at Cardiff University and is now at the University of California in Los Angeles, noted that tectonic events with a significant vertical slip component are more likely to cause the water column to rise or fall in comparison to events with primarily horizontal slip components.

-"So, knowing the slip type at the early stages of the assessment can reduce false alarms and complement and enhance the reliability of the warning systems through independent cross-validation."
+Therefore, Dr. Perez added, determining the slip type at the early stages of the assessment can help reduce false alarms and improve the reliability of warning systems by providing independent cross-validation.

-The team’s work predicting tsunami risk is part of a long-running project to enhance natural hazard warning systems across the globe.
+This research conducted by the team to predict tsunami risk is part of an ongoing effort to improve natural hazard warning systems worldwide.

-Their latest development features in user-friendly software which is set to be hosted in national warning centres later this year.
+The team's most recent development involves user-friendly software that is expected to be integrated into national warning centers later this year.

 ENDS